RAHULRNAIR2000/Java-Learnings/README.md

      6. Finding the number of occurrences of a particular word in a sentence both are passed as JSON data and returning the count
      7. Accepting an Array of JSON data and displaying it
      8. Learned how the data flow works inside Springboot
-     9. Learned the need of 4 layers in Springboot
+     9. Learned the need for 4 layers in Springboot
+     10. Learned to connect MySQL database with spring-boot application